logo

 I. What is Charles Manson’s IQ?

-Charles’s IQ score is very popular as 1 in 3678 people will possess this IQ level.
-In the population ratio chart, Charles’s IQ is close to and in the same group as Bill Gates IQ ( IQ 115).
+Charles’s IQ score is pretty popular, with a frequency of 1 in 3678 people having this level of IQ.
+In ratio to the population, Charles’s IQ is near and in the same group as Bill Gates IQ (115).

-Author and biographer Jeff Guinn states in his book Manson that Charles Manson IQ was 109 IQ in one jail I.Q. test when he was 16, and Charles Manson IQ is 121 on another test a fewyears later.
-The first result is somewhat above average, while the second is considered "high normal."
+Biographer Jeff Guinn states in his book Manson author that Charles Manson IQ was 109 IQ in one jail I.Q. test when he was 16, and Charles Manson IQ is 121 on another test a few years later.
+The first is somewhat above average, while the second is termed as "high normal."

-Using these skill sets skill sets to effectively apply to his various illegal adventures, Manson was able to obtain a large number of dedicated and obedient followers who would gladly do his bidding, the young ladies selling their bodies to pay for his pay his sex and drug lifestyle.
+Manson applied these skill sets to his various illegal adventures effectively, making many devoted and obedient followers who would do his bidding gladly, with the young ladies selling their bodies to pay for his sex and drug lifestyle.

 Charles Manson IQ chart

-When conversing in civic contexts, Manson appeared to be socially unaware.
-He could only flourish in areas related to his illegal operations, where he could easily dominate and manipulate the weak and helpless.
+Talking in social contexts, Manson appeared social clueless.
+He could only prosper in areas related to his illegal operations, where he could easily dominate and manipulate the weak and helpless.

 Manson was sentenced to the National Training School for Boys in Washington, D.C. for the federal felony of driving a stolen automobile across state borders.
 He was given aptitude tests upon arrival, which revealed that he was illiterate but had an above-average Charles Manson IQ of 109.
 Manson's intention was to have his followers kill everyone at the home and make the deaths appear like the Hinman murder, in order to deflect police attention away from the captured Beausoleil.